 Human rights; family law; fatherhood; cultural diversity; European Court of Human Rights; litigation studies; rights mobilization; gender studies

 Alice Margaria is an Assistant Professor in Legal Questions Pertaining to Reproduction and Genetics at the Faculty of Law of the University of Zurich (Switzerland), where she is also member of the Executive Committe of the interdisciplinary Research Program Human Reproduction Reloaded.
 Before joining UZH, she was a Senior Researcher in the Law and Anthropology Department of the Max Planck Institute for Social Anthropology in Halle.
 She holds an LL.M. with distinction in Human Rights from University College London, an LL.M. in Comparative, European and International Laws, and a Ph.D. in Law from the European University Institute (Florence).
-Before joining the MPI, she worked as a post-doctoral researcher at the Fundamental Rights Laboratory (Turin, Italy).
-Her project was a comparative investigation of the role of judges in bridging the gap between the social reality and the legal existence of families created via assisted reproductive technologies.

 Why Law & Anthropology?